sminliwu/sminliwu.github.io/projects/LoomPedals/index.md

 ![An illustration of a loom with a single shaft added, with heddles controlling every other warp.](./2_heddles.png)

 Since each heddle can only be attached to one shaft, a loom with multiple shafts will create a different shed for each one lifted.
 Most of these looms are categorized as **frame looms** (see photos), typically found in 2-shaft, 4-shaft, 8-shaft, and 16-shaft configurations.
+Drafts for frame looms will have a separate section, the **threading**, that indicates which shaft each warp is threaded on.

 \[photos\]